thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <input type="submit" value="Subscribe me!" th:value="#{subscribe.submit}"/>
 ```

-This looks much better!.
+This looks much better!
 Let's try and do the same to the `action` attribute in
 the `form` tag:

 ```html